Skip to content

 Yellow-vented_bulbul__1

 It is often found in open habitats, such as grassland, scrubland, and farmlands, but not in dense forests.
-This species is a resident breeder, meaning it does not migrate but instead remains in its native habitat and breeds there.
+This species is a resident breeder, meaning it does not migrate but remains in its native habitat and breeds there.

 It is a relatively common species across its range, although its population size may vary due to human activities.
-The yellow-vented bulbul is a medium-sized bird, with white and black plumage, a yellow vent, and a black eye stripe.
+The yellow-vented bulbul is a medium-sized bird with white and black plumage, a yellow vent, and a black eye stripe.

 The female is responsible for incubating the eggs and caring for the young, while the male helps by bringing food to the nest.